Money and Selfishness: Are You a Slave to Self?

 4) You justify your lack of generosity.

 You know giving is a good thing but also think you have good reasons for not doing it.
 In your mind, the particular challenges of your challenges excuse you from God’s commandments of generosity.
 You tell yourself you’ll start giving once you get that next raise, finish saving money for your next home or get the kids off to college.
 There are plenty of other people out there to give, so it’s okay to let them care for others.
 You have enough trouble of your own.

 You don’t have any problem giving money away — in fact, you love the way that it makes you feel.
 And you love it when other people know exactly how generous you’re being.
 You attend every fundraiser and charity auction you can, and you’re excited about the visibility and opportunities that might come about when others see how a kind you are.
 Your dream of having a public building named in your honor because you gave so much money toward having it built.

 If you recognize yourself any of those descriptions, it’s a clue that selfish motivations may be controlling you more than you’d like to admit.
 I’ve found myself stuck in each of those attitudes at one time or another.
 Money and selfishness are a powerful cocktail that can lead my heart to some dark places.

 My journey through faith has taken me from a heart of selfishness to a heart of generosity, which has led me to authentic financial freedom.
 I would love to walk with you on that same road.
-If you want wisdom, insight and encouragement to set your heart free from selfishness, subscribe to God, Money & Me today.
-You can sign up free by filling out the form below, and I’ll begin taking you through an experience that can create real change in your life.
+My free e-book, “God’s Master Plan for Your Money,” will give you lots of wisdom, encouragement and practical tips to help you find financial freedom and grow in generosity.
+It’s yours free today when you fill out this form:

 You weren’t made to me a slave to money and selfishness.
 Let’s start walking the path to freedom together.